Spartans knock off Trojans, headed to semis for first time since '96

 Then in the fourth quarter, leading 31-24, the Spartans compiled a 13-play, 70-yard series that took 6:31.

+Those two drives ate up more than half of the clock in the second half.

+"We really pounded the ball, focused on ball security and wanted to keep it out of their hands," Lindmark said.

-After PV called 10 consecutive run plays, Lindmark hit Ryan Mumey for a 27-yard completion.
+After PV called 10 consecutive run plays on its final scoring drive, Lindmark hit Ryan Mumey for a 27-yard completion.

 "We had to change it up a little, and Ryan made a spectacular catch," Lindmark said.